-October 29 in the international calendar is designated as World Psoriasis Day or World Psoriasis Day.
-The initiator of its establishment in 2004 was the International Federation of Psoriasis Associations ( IFPA).
+October 29 on the international calendar is designated as World Psoriasis Day or World Psoriasis Day ( World Psoriasis Day ).
+The initiator of its establishment in 2004 was the International Federation of Psoriasis Associations ( IFPA –.

 This date primarily affects those people who suffer from this disease, as well as dermatologists who help people treat it.
-However, it is addressed to the entire world community, as statistics show that about 3% of the world's population suffer from psoriasis or psoriatic arthritis - a disease associated with damage not only to the skin, but also to human joints.
+He is also addressed to the entire world community, as statistics show that about 3% of the world's population suffer from psoriasis or psoriatic arthritis – disease, associated with the destruction of not only skin covers, but also human joints.

 The establishment, organization and annual holding of events within the framework of World Psoriasis Day is aimed at attracting the attention of people, international medical and charitable organizations, foundations, public and private medical institutions of all countries to the issue of prevention, methods of diagnosis and treatment of this disease.

 In addition, the tasks set by IFPA include educational activities aimed at explaining to people how to prevent this disease, to know their attitude to the so-called risk group, that is, to understand whether there is a predisposition to the disease.

 An important focus in the work of the Federation is that which touches on the issue of the psychological state of those suffering from psoriasis.
 To achieve knowledge and, more importantly, understanding by patients and others that psoriasis is not an infectious disease – important tasks that contribute to solving the problem of psychological discomfort experienced as sick, and the people around him.